 “Crash stats” from the National Highway Transportation Safety Administration (NHTSA) indicate that 42% of motorcycle crashes occur when a vehicle turns left while a motorcycle is going straight or passing a vehicle.
 Other causes of motorcycle accidents are speeding, driving while intoxicated, distracted driving, failure to signal, lane splitting, reckless driving, blind spots, and failure of the motorist to “see” the bike.
 Slater & Zurz motorcycle accident attorneys have experience with accidents caused by all of these factors.

-Slater & Zurz LLP motorcycle crash attorneys are familiar with common injuries sustained in motorcycle accidents such as traumatic brain injuries (TBI)s, amputations, muscle damage, spinal cord injuries, broken bones, injuries to the knees and feet and road rash which often occurs when a motorcyclist slides across the pavement and his skin is scraped off.
+Slater & Zurz motorcycle crash attorneys are familiar with common injuries sustained in motorcycle accidents such as traumatic brain injuries (TBI)s, amputations, muscle damage, spinal cord injuries, broken bones, injuries to the knees and feet and road rash which often occurs when a motorcyclist slides across the pavement and his skin is scraped off.
 The latter can cause permanent nerve damage.

 All of these injuries are potentially very serious and the injured person is urged to seek examination by a medical professional as soon as possible after a crash.
 An attorney by your side will be welcome if you must seek compensation for your injuries.